Pregnant in College — Impossible, or Perfect Timing?

 Canada:

-- Many Universities have daycare on campus.
+- Many universities have daycare on campus.

-- Childcare Subsidy
+- Apply for Childcare Subsidy.

 New Zealand: